SelfWealth review from an experienced and long-term investor. Find out if this low-cost broker is right for you, and whether you can trust them.

 - Your bank account details you wish linked in order to transfer cash INTO and OUT of the SelfWealth Brokerage cash account.

-- Register your details; enter your contact details, create an account password and review the Terms of Conditions (and accept them).
+- Register your details; enter your contact details, create an account password and review and accept the terms and conditions

-Buying shares using SelfWealth is just about one of the easiest thing I have ever done.
-I will give the example of how to use SelfWealth to buy some Vanguard total US stock market index fund ETF (ASX:VTS) shares.
+Buying shares using SelfWealth is easy.
+I’ll give you a step-by-step example of how to use SelfWealth to buy shares, in this case some Vanguard total US stock market index fund ETF (ASX:VTS) shares.

-Lets assume your using the web browser.
-Open up the SelfWealth homepage and click ‘login’ in the top right hand corner.
-Once logged in, head on over to your Dashboard on the left hand side of the page – under ‘TRADING’ select ‘Place Orders’
+Open up the SelfWealth homepage on your desktop and click ‘login’ in the top right-hand corner.
+Once logged in, head on over to your Dashboard on the left-hand side of the page – under ‘Trading’ select ‘Place Orders’

 Step 2 – Place a buy order on SelfWealth